 “Covid-19 is passed from one person to another through respiratory droplets (cough/sneeze),” explains emergency room physician Jay Woody, MD, chief medical officer of Intuitive Health in Plano, Texas.
 “To mitigate the spread of coronavirus, we follow the recommendations of the CDC, which are to wear a face covering whenever in public.
 Any covering that completely covers the mouth and the nose is effective.”
 (Here are the 9 things you need to know about coronavirus face masks.)

-Unfortunately, wearing a face mask can be accompanied by discomfort that’s only compounded by summer’s heat and humidity—but choosing the right one can make all the difference.
+Unfortunately, wearing a face mask can be accompanied by discomfort that’s only compounded by summer’s heat and humidity—but choosing the right one can make all the difference (leading some people to opt for neck gaiters instead.)
 “First and foremost, you want to find a mask that’s comfortable,” says pediatrician Cara Natterson, MD, founder of Worry Proof Consulting and author of Decoding Boys.
 “If it feels good while you’re wearing it, you are more likely to keep it on.
 The mask can be made of cloth of any type or even a paper product and should fit over your nose and mouth.
 I love a cool, cotton mask because it’s breathable and easily washable.
 You want to stay away from materials that trap heat and make the area underneath hot, sweaty, or irritated.”
 (Find out how the weather can affect your skin.)

 To help you find the best coronavirus face masks for summer, we spoke with several health experts on what they recommend to feel cool and comfortable on the hottest of days.
 (Plus, check out how to make your own coronavirus face mask.)